philippe-page/semantic-splitter/README.md

 The benefits of this approach are numerous:

-1. **Semantic Coherence**: Unlike fixed-length chunking, this method ensures that each chunk contains semantically related content, making it more useful for downstream tasks like summarization or question-answering.
+1. **Semantic Coherence**: Unlike fixed-length chunking, this method ensures that each chunk contains semantically related content.

 2. **Adaptability**: The algorithm adapts to the natural structure of the text, creating larger chunks for areas with consistent topics and smaller chunks where topics change rapidly.